Gary Barnidge: Carolina Panthers

-Barnidge was selected by the Carolina Panthers in the fifth round (141st overall) in the 2008 NFL Draft.
+Barnidge was selected by the Carolina Panthers in the fifth round (141st overall) in the 2008 NFL draft.
 The Panthers previously acquired the pick from the New York Jets in a trade that sent Kris Jenkins to the Jets.

 With the Panthers, Barnidge's main impact came on special-teams.
 In the 2008 season, he appeared in fifteen games in the regular season and the Divisional Round of the playoffs against the Arizona Cardinals.
 In the 2009 season, he had 12 receptions for 242 yards.
-In 2010, he appeared in all 16 games and led the team with 17 special-teams tackles.
+In 2010, he appeared in all 16 games.

 He missed the whole 2011 NFL season with a broken ankle suffered in a preseason practice.

-In November 26, 2012, Barnidge recorded his first professional touchdown reception against the Philadelphia Eagles on a 24-yard pass from Cam Newton.
+On November 26, 2012, Barnidge recorded his first professional touchdown reception against the Philadelphia Eagles on a 24-yard pass from Cam Newton.
 Overall, he finished the 2012 season with six receptions for 78 yards and a touchdown.